Darryan-Torres/ENC3241/resume.md

 Student(Academic Project)

 09/2025 - 09/2025
--Using turtle inside of Python created a logo with a UCF mascot similar to the UCF homecoming logos.
+ - Using turtle inside of Python created a logo with a UCF mascot similar to the UCF homecoming logos.

 The Altar Church | Orlando, FL